middleman/middleman-syntax/README.md

 middleman init MY_PROJECT
 ```

-If you already have a Middleman project: Add `gem "middleman-syntax"` to your `Gemfile` and run `bundle install`
+If you already have a Middleman project: Add `gem "middleman-syntax"` to your `Gemfile` and run `bundle install`.

+**This plugin will not work on Ruby 1.8!** Rouge requires 1.9+, so we do too.

 ## Configuration